saeide1997/machineLearning/README.md

 - **Real-Time Feedback:** Predictions are displayed immediately as the user draws.How It Works

 The user sketches a shape, object, or symbol on the drawing canvas.

 The application preprocesses the drawing and feeds it into the machine learning model.

 The model analyzes the input and predicts the label with a confidence score.

 The result is displayed to the user in real time.

 ## Technologies Used
-•**JavaScript:** For application logic and integration.
+- **JavaScript:** For application logic and integration.
-•**HTML5 Canvas:** To create an interactive drawing area.
+- **HTML5 Canvas:** To create an interactive drawing area.
-•**TensorFlow.js (or similar):** For deploying and running the ML model directly in the browser.
+- **TensorFlow.js (or similar):** For deploying and running the ML model directly in the browser.
-•**CSS:** For styling the UI.
+- **CSS:** For styling the UI.

 ### Getting Started

 #### Prerequisites
-•	A modern browser (e.g., Chrome, Firefox, Edge) with JavaScript enabled.
+- A modern browser (e.g., Chrome, Firefox, Edge) with JavaScript enabled.
-•	Basic knowledge of HTML and JavaScript if you want to customize the code.
+- Basic knowledge of HTML and JavaScript if you want to customize the code.

 #### Installation